mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Gambler effect.
 If a prisoner cannot cover losses or is suspected of cheating, a stay of 1D6 weeks in the infirmary is the likely result.
-A guard may not be able to cover debts to a prisoner (throw 10+), in which case the guard may offer to make it up in favours (throw 6+).
+A guard may not be able to cover debts to a prisoner (throw 10+), in which case the guard may offer to make it up in favors (throw 6+).

 Gamble with Prisoners: The prisoners may attend a game with